Money

 Van

-Source: Real borrower data from Money.com.au for auto loan requests.
-Monthly repayment assumes a 5-year loan term and an interest rate of 8.92% p.a.
-It does not factor any rate changes or upfront fees charged.
+Source: Loan amounts based on real borrower data from Money.com.au for auto loan requests.
+Monthly repayment assumes a 5-year loan term and the average interest rate of 9.07% p.a. for new fixed-term personal loans funded in June 2026, per Reserve Bank of Australia data.
+It does not factor in any rate changes or upfront fees charged over the course of the loan term.

 Money's asset finance expert, Phil Collard